The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 An explosion drowned out anything else Brook said.
 The concussion wave crashed into the car, shoving it closer to the curb.

-Linsan’s foot caught on the wheel but she managed to pull it free before the car tilted toward them.
-Shattered glass from the windows rained down on them, the sharp edges of the shards cutting across Linsan’s face.
+Linsan's foot caught on the wheel but she managed to pull it free before the car tilted toward them.
+Shattered glass from the windows rained down on them, the sharp edges of the shards cutting across Linsan's face.
+Scalding liquid added to her cuts as a cup upended from inside the vehicle.

 Blood ran down Brook's cheek.
 Linsan looked in concern but it looked like the glass had left shallow cuts that were already bleeding profusely.
 She frowned and reached up.